 The prime wildlife habitats in the Town of Mexico are probably the larger wetlands in the vicinity of the Lake Ontario shoreline.
-They are shown on the Water Features map as class 1 New York State regulated wetlands.
-The Sage Creek Marsh Preserve is a wildlife sanctuary on one of these wetlands.
+They are shown on the Water Features map as class I New York State regulated wetlands.
 (See Public Lands and Places of Interest map.)
 Important habitats are also likely to be found on wetlands bordering streams and rivers anywhere in town.